lukaszkukla/ventdes/README.md

 *We expect maintenance to last just a few moments depending on the size of your database.
 We will notify you when maintenance begins, and again once it's complete.*

 # Background
 Ventdes Ltd. is a business established in 2021 in the outskirts of Dublin, Republic of Ireland.
-Ventdes is a company dealing in the production and distribution of ventilation and air conditioning elements.
+Ventdes is a company dealing in the production and distribution of ventilation and air conditioning elements, accessories and systems.

-Ventdes helps its clients with experts advice in the selection of essential equipment and products necessary for the construction, installation and efficient operation of the ventilation and air conditioning systems.
+Ventdes helps its clients with the experts advice in the selection of essential equipment and products necessary for the construction, installation and efficient operation of the ventilation and air conditioning systems.

 The company has spent the first year on building its cusotmer portfolio.
 This was based on the classic brick and mortar business model and direct face to face sales approach.
 Duing that year Ventdes has managed to built trust with its customers and has many returning clients.
 Going into second year company's growth slowed down.
 Employees has raised they voice that they spend most time placeing orders and have no time for cusotmer visits.
 Company has hit the cul de sac.